Matsalu National Park: Description

-Kasari River is the biggest of several rivers that run into Matsalu Bay.
+The Kasari River is the biggest of several rivers that empty into Matsalu Bay.
 The delta of the Kasari River is not in its natural condition due to dredging between 1930 and 1960; the alluvial meadow of the delta (40 km2), most of which is actively managed, is one of the biggest open wet meadows in Europe.
 Reeds and rushes surrounding the main channel expand westwards up to 100 m every year.
 Annual inflow into the Matsalu Bay from the Kasari River exceeds the volume of the bay itself approximately eight times; average seasonal variation of the Kasari River exceeds 1.7 m.
 The rivers carry large quantities of nutrient-rich sediments into the bay from an over 3500 km2 drainage basin.
 The sediments are deposited in river estuaries, allowing reedbeds to expand.

 A total of 282 bird species have been recorded in Matsalu, among which 175 are nesting and 33 are transmigrant waterfowl.
 49 species of fish and 47 species of mammals are registered in the area of the nature reserve, along with 772 species of vascular plants.

 Every spring over two million waterfowl pass Matsalu, including 10,000—20,000 Bewick's swan, 10,000 greater scaup, common goldeneye, tufted duck, goosander and many others.
 A colony of up to 20,000 barnacle geese, over 10,000 greylag geese and thousands of waders stop on the coastal pastures in spring.
 The most numerous birds of passage (around 1.6 million) are long-tailed duck.
 Approximately 35,000—40,000 ducks feed in the reedbeds in spring.
 In autumn, about 300,000 migratory waterfowl pass Matsalu.
 The wetland is the biggest autumn stopping ground of common crane in Europe.
 The highest recorded number of cranes at the park has been 23,000.